asim3/notes/data/kubernetes/network/service.md

   ports:
   - name: my-http
     protocol: TCP

-    # the desired port inside the Pod
+    # port inside the Pod (required)
     port: 123

+    # if none will default to port "above"
-    # the desired port inside the container
+    # port inside the container pod
     targetPort: 80

     # you can access through the hosted node IP
     nodePort: 30000 # range 30000 - 32767
 ```